Backbone Adds Native Support to Sync Data Across Jira Cloud Instances

-Users of Atlassian Jira in the Cloud just got more connected.
-Backbone Issue Sync for Jira, the leading Atlassian Marketplace app dedicated to Jira to Jira synchronization, now supports Cloud to Cloud integrations natively.
-This means that Jira Cloud users can now take advantage of the app's intuitive setup and robust synchronization flexibility to synchronize issue data across different Cloud projects and instances.
+Users of Atlassian Jira in the Cloud can be more connected.
+Backbone Issue Sync for Jira, the leading Atlassian Marketplace app dedicated to Jira to Jira synchronization, supports Cloud to Cloud integrations natively.
+This means that Jira Cloud users can take advantage of the app's intuitive setup and robust synchronization flexibility to synchronize issue data across different Cloud projects and instances.

 If its user reviews are any indication, Backbone Issue Sync's ease of use is one of the app's biggest benefits.
-Now the same configuration simplicity and UI intuitiveness that server-to-server and server-to-cloud users have enjoyed can be employed natively to synchronize issue, field, comment, and attachment data from one Jira Cloud instance to another.
+The same configuration simplicity and UI intuitiveness that server-to-server and server-to-cloud users have enjoyed can also be employed natively to synchronize issue, field, comment, and attachment data from one Jira Cloud instance to another.

-The only significant UI change in this new Cloud release is in the synchronization setup screen shown below.
+The only significant UI difference in the Cloud is in the synchronization setup screen shown below:

 - Synchronize with another project on this instance – allowing users to select different projects within their own Jira Cloud instance to synchronize data with

 Synchronize with another Cloud instance – requiring the base URL of a different Jira Cloud instance to enable synchronization between the two systems